WHOIS and RDAP: Domain Registration Lookup Guide

 If you need to contact a domain owner today, you usually have to go through the registrar's contact form.
 They forward your message without revealing the owner's actual email.

-When WHOIS Actually Helps
+When Registration Data Helps

 - clientTransferProhibited - owner locked it so nobody can transfer it away